albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 In here you will see the `cert.pem` `chain.pem` `fullchain.pem` `privkey.pem`

+**Backup the certificates**

-We will need that file so download it.
+We will need that file to give ssl certificate to the [monitoring resource](https://github.com/albirrkarim/mozilla-hubs-installation-detailed/blob/main/RESOURCE_MONITORING.md)

 Goto `/etc/letsencrypt/live` we will zip the folder `example.com` and move it to the `/`